-If you have been injured in an accident at workplace that was not your fault, you will be entitled to compensation.
+If you have been injured in an accident in your workplace that was not your fault, you may be entitled to compensation.
 There are many different accidents that can happen in the workplace, including slips, trips, and falls, industrial illnesses, repetitive strain injury, industrial deafness, and much more.
 So long as the incident was caused by someone else’s carelessness or negligence, and it happened within the past three years (unless the injury occurs over time), you will be able to make a claim.
-This is something we have many years of experience in and we can help you to get the full amount of compensation you deserve.
-For more information, read on.
+This is something which our panel of solicitors have many years of experience in, and we can help you to get the full amount of compensation you deserve.
+For more information, please read on.

 Jump to a Section:

 - A guide to accident at work claims

 - What to do if you are involved in an accident at work

 - How to begin an accident at work claim

 - Accident at work slip trip or fall claims

 - Back injury at work can I claim?